mlswg/mls-architecture/draft-omara-mls-architecture.md

 ## Security Requirements

+{::comment}
 [[TODO: should these be stated as assertions ("MLS guarantees that...") or goals ("MLS aims to guarantee that...")?]]
+{:/comment}

 ### Connections between Clients and Servers (one-to-one)

-We assume that all transport connections are secured via some transport layer security mechanism such as TLS.
+We assume that all transport connections are secured via some transport layer security mechanism such as TLS {{?I-D.ietf-tls-tls13}}.
+However, as noted above, the security of MLS should generally survive compromise of the transport layer.

 ### Message Secrecy and Authentication {#message-secrecy-authentication}